 Tenants remain responsible for pet-related damage

 Landlords can require tenants to repair damage caused by their pet.
 This remains the same under the new laws.
-For more information, view our Pets and renting page.
+For more information, view our Pets in rental properties page.

 A number of other renting reforms passed in 2018 will come into effect by 1 July 2020.
 For more information, view Changes to renting laws.